8 best hotels on the Las Vegas Strip

 Pedestrians now enter the property off the Strip through Eataly Las Vegas, a food hall-style Italian marketplace with a small wine shop, restaurants and stalls selling pastries and gelato like the kind you get in Italy.
 Other notable eateries include Best Friend, a Korean barbecue joint from chef Roi Choi; and Bavette's, a dimly lit steakhouse with red leather banquettes and a speakeasy-style bar in the back.

 Park MGM even appeals to music lovers.
-On the Record nightclub has two hidden karaoke rooms, and Lady Gaga is slated to perform a residency at the resort's Park Theater through the end of 2020.
+On the Record nightclub has three hidden karaoke rooms, and Lady Gaga is slated to perform a residency at the resort's Park Theater through the end of 2020.

 Park MGM, 3770 S. Las Vegas Blvd., Las Vegas, NV 89109; +1 (702) 730-7777